TaoCao-data/ml_detection/readme.md

 omitted as they are confidential.
 The code and instructions are presented below.

 The challenge is the large amount of datasets needs to be processed within the resource constraints.
 Therefore, PySpark is used to develop the model for parallel computing.
-The model can be successfully run on a typical laptop within 1 hour for dozens of GB data.
+The model can successfully run on a typical laptop (8GB RAM) within 1 hour for dozens of GB data.

 # Instructions